gummyworm/monster/README.md

 Example:
 `:d START`

+#### Start Debugger (with init) :db [symbol]
+Begins debugging at the given symbol using the active debug information, initializing the system with the BASIC COLD start handler first.

+This is useful if your program expects the system to be initialized with the default VIC-registers, zeropage values , etc.

+If no symbol is given, the program will begin and the debugger invoked at the _lowest_ defined origin (.ORG) in the program.
+See [Debugger](https://github.com/gummyworm/monster#debugger) for more details on debugging.

+Example:
+`:db START`

 #### Disassemble :D <start address>, <end address>
 Disassembles the contents of the _virtual_ memory between the given range.